Sociology (SOC)

 SOC 3460.
 Political Sociology.
 (3 Credits)

-Explores the distribution of political power at the national and international levels from a variety of theoretical perspectives.
-Pays particular attention to the power wielded by international media conglomerates and the influence of international institutions such as the World Trade Organization, the World Bank, and the International Monetary Fund.
+Explores the distribution of political power at national and international levels from various theoretical perspectives.
+Examines the power wielded by international media conglomerates and the influence of international institutions.
+Analyzes the relationship between the state and society in terms of social, cultural, economic, and political factors.

-Explores the distribution of political power at the national and international levels from a variety of theoretical perspectives.
-Pays particular attention to the power wielded by international media conglomerates and the influence of international institutions such as the World Trade Organization, the World Bank, and the International Monetary Fund.
+Explores the distribution of political power at national and international levels from various theoretical perspectives.
+Examines the power wielded by international media conglomerates and the influence of international institutions.
+Analyzes the relationship between the state and society in terms of social, cultural, economic, and political factors.

 SOC 3501.
 Social Psychology.
 (3 Credits)